 In terms of how many times you should be revising, only you know what you need to do to pass your exams.
 The amount of time you spend revising will be shown through your exam results, so it’s all down to you.

 I personally don’t like revising with other people because I usually get distracted easily.
 I did, however, make the most of living with my parents during my GCSEs and A Level’s where I would ask them to test me on certain subjects.
 If you like revising with friends then great because you can all test and help each other on a subject.
 Alternatively, you can book a room in a library or meet up in a cafe to discuss questions that you don’t know the answer to.

 Don’t forget your teachers, tutors and supervisors.
 These people are there to offer guidance and support where you might need it.
 Believe it or not, they actually want to see you do well.
 So if you do need help, definitely go and see your teacher.

-- Turn your phone off whilst you revise.
-I always used to keep my phone next me when I revised but I often found myself getting easily distracted.
+Turn your phone off whilst you revise.
+I always used to keep my phone next to me when I revised but I often found myself getting easily distracted.

-- Last minute revision is a no go in my opinion.
-I know some of you work best cramming revision in the night before but I would sriously avoid this at the risk of not revising everything you have to learn for the exam.
+Last-minute revision is a no go in my opinion.
+I know some of you work best cramming revision in the night before but I would seriously avoid this at the risk of not revising everything you have to learn for the exam.